Born: 1890, St. Clement’s, Ipswich.

 Eliza Burgess (nee Hunting), 19; born Newmarket, Suffolk.

 1901 Great College Street, St. Pancras, London, Middlesex.

 Alfred was 10 years old and living with his parents & siblings

 Alfred, 33, an Engine Driver (Stationary)

 George Henry Burgess, 6, born St. Pancras, London.

 Joseph Simon Burgess, 4, born St. Pancras, London.

 1911 8, Cemetery Road, Ipswich.

-Alfred Burgess was 20 years old, and a Boiler Makers Apprentice for a plough factory.
-He was living with his parents & siblings + a paternal aunt.
+Alfred Burgess was 20 years old, a Boiler Maker’s Apprentice – Plough Factory.
+He was living with his parents, siblings & spinster paternal aunt.